ali-salhab/ali-salhab/README.md

 # Hi there, I'm Ali Salhab 👋

-I am a passionate **Full-Stack MERN Developer** and **AI Integrator** with a background in Information Technology.
+I am a passionate **Full-Stack  Developer** and **AI Integrator** with a background in Information Technology.
 I specialize in building scalable web and mobile applications, combining modern full-stack architectures with generative AI capabilities like **LangChain**.

 ---